What happens if I decline cookies?

 You are here: home » never going to happen

-Jobless since his accident, Tom welcomes the task of writing a news article on Britain’s tortured departure from the European Union.
+Jobless since a car accident that he barely remembers, Tom welcomes the task of writing a news article on Britain’s tortured departure from the European Union.
 Then his research suggests a bizarre link to his car crash.
 Maybe he’s on to something – but he soon finds there are people intent on preventing him from finding out what it’s all about.

 Tom is discharged from hospital into a world still shocked by Brexit and the US presidential election – a world where nonconformity is stifled, and people who disagree with the winning side are treated as pariahs.
 His struggle to understand the forces ranged against him soon turns into a quest to discover which side he’s offended, and what his instincts are telling him.